Thesis submission and viva

 Thesis Embargos, Intellectual Property and Patents

 In some cases it may be necessary to delay the release of a thesis to the public - this is referred to as an embargo.
 This can apply when the thesis involves a specific intellectual property (IP).
 IP is the term used to describe creative outputs from scientific, engineering, literary and artistic endeavours that can be legally protected - such as the results arising from research.
+The Graduate School runs an online course on intellectual property.

 If you think your thesis should have an embargo, discuss this with your supervisor and tick the appropriate box on the thesis declaration form.